Guidelines for Selling Your Books to Iliad

-Here at Iliad Bookshop, we buy, sell and trade used books at all times.
-We look at literally thousands of books every day for possible purchase, and we’ll be happy to look at yours!
+Here at Iliad Bookshop, we buy, sell and trade used books.
+We look at literally thousands of books every week for possible purchase, and we’ll be happy to look at yours!
 However, here are a few simple guidelines that you might want to read first, so your experience selling your books can go smoothly and quickly for everyone:

 1. We buy/trade small quantities of books Monday through Friday from 10 a.m. to 9 p.m.; we look at small quantities for trade only on Saturdays from 10 a.m. to 9 p.m; and we will look at one bag or box for trade only on Sundays from 12 p.m. to 5 p.m.
-However, if you have more than 3 bankers’ boxes and/or shopping bags (approximately 50 books), please call first at (818)509-2665 to check on our main buyer’s availability – his name is Dan and his usual hours are Tuesday through Friday from 4 p.m. to 9 p.m., and Saturday from 3 p.m. to 6 p.m.
+However, if you have more than 3 bankers’ boxes and/or shopping bags (approximately 50 books), please call first at (818)509-2665 to check on our main buyer’s availability – his name is Dan and his usual hours are Tuesday through Friday from 3 p.m. to 9 p.m.
 WE DON’T BUY BOOKS AFTER 9 P.M., AND WE DON’T PAY CASH FOR BOOKS ON WEEKENDS.

 2. We only buy books in person – we do NOT buy books via mail.
 If you have a significant quantity of books (say, a library of 1,000 or more), we may be able to schedule a house call; please call us at (818)509-2665 and you can schedule a time with Dan (see Dan’s hours in #1 above).
 Sorry, but we don’t have time to make house calls for anything less than at least 1,000 books.